Space-time symmetry and nonreciprocal parametric resonance in mechanical systems

 \section{Abstract}

 Linear mechanical systems with time-modulated parameters can harbor oscillations with amplitudes that grow or decay exponentially with time due to the phenomenon of parametric resonance.
-While the resonance properties of individual oscillators are well understood, identifying the conditions for parametric resonance in systems of coupled oscillators remains challenging.
-Here, we identify internal symmetries that arise from the real-valued and symplectic nature of classical mechanics and determine the parametric resonance conditions for periodically time-modulated mechanical metamaterials using these symmetries.
-Upon including external symmetries, we find additional conditions that prohibit resonances at some modulation frequencies for which parametric resonance would be expected from the internal symmetries alone.
+While the resonance properties of individual oscillators are well understood, those of systems of coupled oscillators remain challenging to characterize.
+Here, we determine the parametric resonance conditions for time-modulated mechanical systems by exploiting the internal symmetries arising from the real-valued and symplectic nature of classical mechanics.
+We also determine how these conditions are further constrained when the system exhibits external symmetries.
 In particular, we analyze systems with space-time symmetry where the system remains invariant after a combination of discrete translation in both space and time.
-For such systems, we identify a combined space-time translation operator that provides more information about the system than the Floquet operator does, and use it to derive conditions for one-way amplification of traveling waves.
-Our results establish an exact theoretical framework based on symmetries to engineer exotic responses such as nonreciprocal transport and one-way amplification in space-time modulated mechanical systems, and can be generalized to all physical systems that obey space-time symmetry.
+For such systems, we identify a combined space-time translation operator that provides more information about the dynamics of the system than the Floquet operator does, and use it to derive conditions for one-way amplification of traveling waves.
+Our exact theoretical framework based on symmetries enables the design of exotic responses such as nonreciprocal transport and one-way amplification in dynamic mechanical metamaterials, and is generalizable to all physical systems that obey space-time symmetry.